Frequently Asked Questions - Master Teacher Fellowship Program

 MƒA LA aims to provide its Master Teachers with everything that they need to be successful: comprehensive and targeted professional development, mentors in the form of experienced teachers and STEM university faculty, connections to local and national support networks, financial support, and moral support!

-What happens if I leave my school in the middle of my five-year Master Teacher Fellowship?
+What happens if I leave my school before the end of my Master Teacher Fellowship?

 If a MƒA LA Master Teacher is transferred to another school, MƒA LA will help the fellow to adapt his/her project to that new school and stay in the program if it is at all possible.
 However, if the project cannot be continued, MƒA LA may terminate the fellowship.
 If a MƒA LA Master Teacher quits teaching or fails to meet his or her obligations, he/she may be terminated as a MƒA LA Master Teacher and will be asked to repay any previously disbursed salary supplement.